-CCI offers ways to learn more about yourself: one-on-one advising appointments, the winter term workshop Explore What's Next, participation in internships, and this guide.
+CCI offers several ways to learn more about yourself: one-on-one advising appointments, an online tool called TypeFocus, and this guide.

 Advising Appointments

 You can schedule a one-on-one advising appointment with a career advisor.
 He or she will help you start the self-assessment process and help you reflect on the information you gather about yourself using the following exercises.
 Learn about the advisors and schedule an appointment via Handshake: go/handshake.